Law: A Global Profession

 What about LLM study abroad?

 Having decided to do an LLM to learn about another country’s legal system, it is not obvious that you should go abroad for the program.
 After all, studying locally may provide an opportunity to do an LLM on a part-time basis and thereby continue working full time.
 By the same token, more financial aid may be available locally.

 On the other hand, doing an LLM abroad offers opportunities not readily available locally.
 For instance, if you are Canadian and choose to do your LLM in Germany, you can:

-Local programmes will be able to offer no more than very weak approximations of these (and other) benefits.
+Local programs will be able to offer no more than very weak approximations of these (and other) benefits.

 It is not just the size that tends to vary.
 Courses that are case-oriented are typically more participatory than are statutory courses.
 In the US, for instance, students are not generally expected to be mere note-takers during class.
 Instead, they are meant to be active participants, responding to professors’ questions, and jumping in with their own questions and views.
 This tends to be true in most courses, not just small seminars.
 The traditional Continental European model, where classes are based on a professor lecturing and students passively absorbing ideas, is almost a complete contrast to this approach.

 There are a substantial number of different legal systems in the world, including the remnants of socialist systems (ie Cuba, China, North Korea and Vietnam), tribal systems and so on.
 The two most influential, however, are clearly the common-law and civil-law systems.
 Given their importance, their increased interaction in the ever-more global legal world, and their growing closer together as a result of mutual influence on one another, there is a strong argument for doing an LLM focusing on whichever system is unfamiliar to you.